Elastic On-Device LLM Service: Related Work

 \textbf{Foundation models as a service.} As a general task solver, or so-called ``AGI'', a single foundation model is deployed as a service to process heterogeneous tasks~\cite{yin2024llmservicemobiledevices, yuanrethinking, ge2023llmosagentsapps}.
 For instance, AIOS~\cite{ge2023llmosagentsapps} is a system where a single LLM runs as the ``brain'' to serve all apps on the device. \sys makes it more practical on resource-constrained mobile devices.

 \textbf{Model collaboration.} \sys employs a dual-head tiny language model to elasticize the prompt of the LLM.
 Using a small model to collaborate with the big model is common in ML systems.
 For instance, speculative decoding~\cite{Miao_2024, xu2023llmcadfastscalableondevice} accelerates the decode stage with a draft SLM.
 However, the prefill stage cannot be accelerated since it is typically compute-bound.
-LLMlingua~\cite{jiang2023llmlinguacompressingpromptsaccelerated} use an SLM to refine the LLM prompt, which has several untackled issues for elastic LLM service as discussed in this paper. \sys's TLM is effective an efficient for elastic on-device LLMaaS.
+LLMlingua~\cite{jiang2023llmlinguacompressingpromptsaccelerated} uses an SLM to refine the LLM prompt, which has several untackled issues for elastic LLM service as discussed in this paper.